+Methods of Listing

+7.1 An applicant issuer can seek a listing on the JSE through:

+(a) an introduction;

+(b) an offer for sale and subscription; or

+(c) a placing.

 PLS, RLP and circulars

-7.1 An applicant seeking a listing on the JSE must prepare a PLS in terms of this Section7.2 An issuer must prepare RLP where in excess of 50% of the securities already listed are issued for an acquisition within any three-month period; and
+7.1 An applicant seeking a listing on the JSE must prepare a PLS in terms of this Section, save for fast-track secondary listings in terms of Section [..].

+7.2 An issuer must prepare RLP where in excess of 50% of the securities already listed are issued for an acquisition within any three-month period; and

 7.3 Circulars for corporate actions in terms of Section [5] and transactions in terms of Section [9] and [10], must include the disclosures as referenced to this Section.

+7.4 The provisions dealing with a PLS and circulars must be complied with in terms of Section [12][ (Minerals and Oil/Gas) Section [13] (Property Entities), and Section [14] (Weighted Vorting Shares and Preference Shares) and Section [15] (Investment Entities and SPACs).

 7.4 An applicant issuer must have an operational website to comply with the disclosure obligations imposed by the Requirements.

-General
+7.5 The documents to be submitted to the JSE for a new listing are set out in Section 16.

+7.6 Pre-issued trading and price stabilisation may only be undertaken in terms of Schedule […].

+General: PLS, RLP and circulars

 7.5 A PLS and circular must: